 Equal and Shared or Sole Parental Responsibility

 In parenting disputes, the court can decide to change parental responsibility from being equal and shared to give one parent more control over major long-term decisions.

 This is determined based on the child’s best interests.

-In some cases, parents might have equal shared parental responsibility in all areas except for a single issue for which only one parent would have responsibility, for example the child’s education.
+In some cases, parents might have equal shared PR in all areas except for a single issue for which only one parent would have responsibility, for example, the child’s education.

-In other cases, one parent might be entirely given sole parental responsibility.
+In other cases, you might be entirely given sole parental responsibility.

 This means they are the only parent who can make decisions about the child.
 They do not need to consult with their former partner.

 For example, as a separated parent you may have custody of your child, but you have equal shared parental responsibility with their other parent.

 The child was given your former partner’s surname when they were born and now you wish to change their surname to your own.